simonmichael/hledger/MANUAL.md

 ### Account aliases

 You can define account aliases to rewrite certain account names (and their subaccounts).
+This tends to be a little more reliable than post-processing with sed or similar.
-The format is `alias ORIG = ALIAS`, where ORIG and ALIAS are full account names.
+The directive is `alias ORIG = ALIAS`, where ORIG and ALIAS are full account names.
 To forget all aliases defined to this point, use `end aliases`.

 Here's an example: say a sole proprietor has a personal.journal: